 - The school has a Health and Safety policy which is implemented within the school and that the effectiveness of this policy is monitored.
-The Governors have formally approved this policy. - Health and safety is effectively managed in the school through appropriate management systems including risk assessments, inspections, communication systems, guidance, review and monitoring. - The school considers health and safety as an ongoing priority and aims to ensure that health and safety obligations are included in the School Improvement Plans where appropriate. - Health and safety responsibilities are allocated to appropriate staff within the school's organisational structure. - When decisions on staffing levels are being considered, the health and safety implications of such decisions are fully considered. - Adequate resources for health and safety are identified. - Health and safety advice from the LEA is sought as necessary and that this advice is acted upon as far as is reasonably practicable. - An appropriate forum exists for discussing health and safety issues, taking decisions and ensuring action is carried out.
-This will be the FSCP sub-committee of governors where health and safety is a standing agenda item.
-Relevant issues are taken to full governor (FGB) meetings for approval, information or comment. - They receive an annual report on the school's health and safety performance from the Headteacher to include, for example, the findings of risk assessments, any problems the Headteacher feels need referring to the Governors, accident statistics, any changes in working practice and any budgetary implications (this is not an exhaustive list). - Governors receive on a regular basis any guidance issued by the Local Authority and take appropriate action as necessary. - Governors review annually the health and safety performance of the school and set targets for achievement for the next year. - All the County guidance on school journeys and adventure activities and licensing where appropriate is complied with.
+The Governors have formally approved this policy. - Health and safety is effectively managed in the school through appropriate management systems including risk assessments, inspections, communication systems, guidance, review and monitoring. - The school considers health and safety as an ongoing priority and aims to ensure that health and safety obligations are included in the School Improvement Plans where appropriate. - Health and safety responsibilities are allocated to appropriate staff within the school's organisational structure. - When decisions on staffing levels are being considered, the health and safety implications of such decisions are fully considered. - Adequate resources for health and safety are identified. - Health and safety advice from Embark Federation Trusts' consultants (Derbyshire County Council) is sought as necessary and that this advice is acted upon as far as is reasonably practicable. - An appropriate forum exists for discussing health and safety issues, taking decisions and ensuring action is carried out.
+This will be the FSPC sub-committee of governors where health and safety is a standing agenda item.
+Relevant issues are taken to full governor (FGB) meetings for approval, information or comment. - Governors receive an annual report on the school's health and safety performance from the Headteacher to include, for example, the findings of risk assessments, any problems the Headteacher feels need referring to the Governors, accident statistics, any changes in working practice and any budgetary implications (this is not an exhaustive list). - Governors receive on a regular basis any guidance issued by Embark Federation Trusts' consultants (Derbyshire County Council) and take appropriate action as necessary. - Governors review annually the health and safety performance of the school and set targets for achievement for the next year. - All the Embark Federation Trust guidance on school journeys and adventure activities and licensing where appropriate is complied with.